KonradHoeffner/tempoguide/index.md

 However this deck is quite mana hungry with all the cards you draw and the clues to crack, so it may often be correct to be quite liberal with your spells to maximize mana efficiency.
 Even if you don’t suspect your opponent is on nonbasic land hate it is often almost free to get basic swamp and basic island so always consider this even if you think it unlikely.
 A great game plan of this deck is to stick an early Tamiyo and then protect it and disrupt the opponent with Wasteland, Force, Daze and removal.
-Nethergoyf doesn’t really fit that plan but it is the only card that really does damage early which can actually end the game reasonably fast other than murktide which comes later.
+Nethergoyf doesn’t really fit that plan but it is the only card that really does damage early which can actually end the game reasonably fast other than Murktide which comes later.
-This deck is super fun but is also hard to play, you need a lot of practice and care not to timeout, it is much more value focussed and slower than Delver.
+This deck is super fun but is also hard to play, you need a lot of practice and care not to timeout, it is much more value focused and slower than Delver.

 ## Own Card Guide
 <mtg-card name="Nethergoyf"/>